 - Using paper towels, pat the brisket flat dry.
 Sprinkle the dry rub all over the brisket.
 Gently pat the rub onto the brisket.

 - In a large Dutch oven over medium-high heat, add the oil and heat until shimmering.
 Add the brisket to the Dutch oven and cook, turning halfway through cooking time, 10 to 14 minutes or until scattered crusty and browned areas appear on the brisket.
 Transfer the brisket to a platter.

-- Reduce the oven temperature to 325°F. Cover the pot and cook, occasionally drizzling the meat with pan juices, about 2 hours or until the brisket is fork-tender.
-If the pan juices have evaporated, add up to a tablespoon of water and return to the oven.
+- Cover the brisket and cook, occasionally drizzling the meat with pan juices, for about 2 hours, If the pan juices have evaporated, add up to a tablespoon of water and return to the oven.